svalenti52/Duelling_Idiots/README.md

 Chapter 4.
 The Underdog and the World Series

+    Given that the stronger team has a probability p, (p > .5), of winning, what is the probability that the weaker team wins the seven game series?
+    Also, give the probability profile of the series length (for 4 through 7).

     Associated file: baseball.cpp.

 Chapter 5.
 The Curious Case of the Snowy Birthdays